grip-on-software/monetdb-import/Database_structure.md

         that this issue is pulled into.
 The sprint can differ by version if a change is made or if the issue has multiple sprints attached to it (due to mismatch with parent tasks or manual changes).
-If the issue is not yet (explicitly) added into a sprint, then this is the integer 0.
+In the case of multiple candidate sprints, the latest sprint which contains the changelog version updated date is used.
+If the issue is not yet explicitly added into a sprint, then this is the integer 0.
+For example, subtasks may have a sprint ID of 0 while only the parent task is in a sprint.
     -   **updated_by** - VARCHAR(JIRA developer) - reference to
         developer.name: The developer that made a change in this version of the issue.